 Instead of passively sitting, you'll be actively balancing.
 Over time you'll burn more calories, improve your posture and increase your core strength.
 It sounded easy.
 Could something that simple really work?

 One of the first published studies that replaced chairs with exercise balls was done in 1992 on school children.
-The aim of the study was simply to "determine the value of a new type of seating accommodation a large plastic ball."
-In one school year 162 children used the ball and a similar group of 148 children used normal chairs.
-At the conclusion of the study the researchers said:
+The aim of the study was simply to "determine the value of a new type of seating accommodation – a large plastic ball."
+In one school year, 162 children used the ball and a similar group of 148 children used ordinary chairs.
+At the conclusion of the study, the researchers said:

 "The results suggest a possible effect of the new seating accommodation on the back and abdominal muscles, but on the whole we found little improvement due to the ball alone."

-The ball didn't really seem to be better than a chair, so interest dried up.
+The ball didn't seem to be better than a chair, so interest dried up.

 "The results of this study suggest that prolonged sitting on a dynamic, unstable seat surface does not significantly affect the magnitudes of muscle activation, spine posture, spine loads or overall spine stability.
 Sitting on a ball appears to spread out the contact area possibly resulting in uncomfortable soft tissue compression..."